 Contact

-Napa Valley Wine Authority serves as a structured reference resource covering the Napa Valley American Viticultural Area, its sub-appellations, grape varieties, winemaking regulations, and the broader industry ecosystem.
-This contact page describes how inquiries are routed, what response timelines apply to different request categories, and which geographic scope falls within the remit of this reference property.
+Napa Valley Wine Authority operates as a public reference resource covering the Napa Valley wine sector — its appellations, producers, varietals, regulatory structure, and service landscape.
+This page describes how correspondence is handled, what response timelines apply, and which subject areas fall within the operational scope of this reference property.

 Response expectations